 Only the official online application will be accepted.
 It will not be considered complete until accompanying documents are received at firstname.lastname@example.org on or before 3:00pm, on Friday, May 5, 2017.
 No exceptions.

 The Saul Zaentz award is $25,000* and The Al Bendich award is $20,000*.

-* These awards will be determined by the Grants Review Panel, there is no application for either award.
+*These awards will be determined by the Grants Review panel, there is no application for these grants.